mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 ---

-Offset pagination is the most used pagination method, often for no other reason than it being the easiest choice.
-But for a lot of cases, keyset pagination is a much better method.
+Offset pagination is the most used pagination method, often for no other reason than it being the easiest most available choice.
+But in a lot of cases, keyset pagination can provide a much more performant pagination mechanism.

 I'm going to go over a few benchmarks between offset and keyset pagination.
-These are taken from [MR.EntityFrameworkCore.KeysetPagination](https://github.com/mrahhal/MR.EntityFrameworkCore.KeysetPagination), a library which greatly simplifies doing keyset pagination with EF Core.
+These are taken from [MR.EntityFrameworkCore.KeysetPagination](https://github.com/mrahhal/MR.EntityFrameworkCore.KeysetPagination), a library which greatly simplifies doing keyset pagination when using [EF Core](https://learn.microsoft.com/en-us/ef/core/).

-First, we'll briefly introduce each pagination method, the defects, and the use cases best suited for each of them.
+First, we'll briefly introduce each pagination method, the problems, and the use cases best suited for each of them.

 I'm particularly interested in the common use cases where offset pagination becomes a bottleneck, and to see just how much of a difference keyset pagination will make in comparison.